MockbaTheBorg/RunCPM/readme.md

 * **posix** - when building under Linux, FreeBSD, Mac OS X, etc,
 * **tdm** - when building with TDM-GCC under Windows.

-For Linux and FreeBSD the ncurses-dev package is required.
+For Linux and FreeBSD the ncurses-devel package is required.
 On Mac OS X, install it using "brew install ncurses".

 ## Getting Started